How to Start a Delivery Business With Contract Drivers?

 You need to check whether:

-• How long is the contract for?; and
+• How long is the contract for?

-• The number of stops or number of hours to work everyday.
+• The number of stops or number of hours to work every day

-• Training drivers
+2. Training contract drivers

-Once you hire a set of delivery drivers for your company, you will be providing them thorough training.
+Once you hire a set of delivery drivers for your company, you will be providing them with thorough training.
 The four major areas of the training are as follows:

-Even after the required training provided to them, drivers must be given the right set of tools and guidance to help keep them safe and healthy while doing their jobs.
-It should be a protocol to keep doing certain things in order to be more aware and stay safe and healthy on the job.
+• Maintaining Safety & Security: Even after the required training, you must give your drivers the right tools and guidance to help keep them safe and healthy while doing their jobs.
+Maintaining a protocol to continue doing certain things to stay aware, safe, and healthy on the job is also imperative.

 Step 5: Using a Route Planning & Optimization Tool for Your Delivery Service Business

-Empower Your Contract Drivers Using Upper Route Planner
+1. Empower Your Contract Drivers

 1. Import Excel: With one of the simplest import features, bringing the addresses together and creating a route becomes effortless.
 Dispatchers and drivers can plan routes with anywhere up to 500 stops at once.